 Today’s consumers are more socially conscious than ever: 79% of Americans say they’re more loyal to purpose-driven brands.
 Brands aren’t letting the opportunity go to waste, and they tend to have much larger marketing budgets than the average NGO.
+There are also agencies who specialize in email marketing for nonprofits who can help.

 How can you create a nonprofit branding strategy that stands out and helps you reach the right audience?
 We know you may not have the same funding as Amnesty, UNICEF, or Human Rights Watch but that doesn’t mean you can’t develop a solid name for yourself.